bahtiyartan/troia/docs/languagebasics.rst

 Report
 ====================

-Reports are similar items to dialog, that their ui output can be redirected to a PDF file, text file or printer.
-Like diailogs, they have predefined events and also supports defining and calling methods.
+Reports are similar items to dialog, whose ui output can be redirected to a PDF file, text file or printer.
+Like diailogs, they have predefined events and also support defining and calling methods.
+Report also has controls such as labels, symbol fields, images,barcodes, shapes etc, and they are desinged in a graphical user interface.

 Transaction
 =========================